The best jobs for Working Holiday Makers in Australia

 Working while you’re travelling may sound a bit… counterintuitive, but aside from earning you money to prolong your travels, you only need to take a glance at the kinds of jobs available to working holiday makers in Australia to really start getting excited about the prospect.
-From the East to the West coast, and everywhere in between, there are opportunities galore for work that’ll not only add to your time exploring – but turn your gap year Down Under into one of the most memorable experiences of your life.
+From the East to the West coast, and everywhere in between, there are opportunities galore for work that will not only add to your time exploring – but turn your gap year Down Under into one of the most memorable experiences of your life.
 Intrigued?
 Take a look at these awesome jobs students and working holiday makers can do across the country!

 If you’re comfortable in the ocean and like to stay refreshed on the job, working on or in the water is the ideal way to earn a living.
 In places like beautiful Cairns in Far North Queensland, you’ll have access to a massive range of options as part of the tourism trade around the Great Barrier Reef; and during the peak (‘dry’) season and over the school holidays, you’ll find job opportunities in abundance as Aussie and international holidaymakers arrive in droves in search of the sun.
 With its beautifully warm weather and turquoise waters, Queensland in general is the ideal place to find work doing anything related to the sea, and if you pick the right accommodation, you can be living a resort lifestyle while collecting pieces of eight to fund your travels in no time.
 Just be sure to lather on the sunscreen.